abinit/abinit/doc/topics/_LatticeModel.md

 ---
-description: How to bound a model in multibinit
+description: How to fit build a lattice model in Multibinit
 authors: AM
 ---

-This page gives hints on how to fit bound a model in multibinit.
+This page gives hints on how to a lattice model in multibinit.

 ## Introduction